Situational ethics: Himself Might his Quietus Make

 Pragmatism, positivism, relativism and personalism are the four working principles which mean to be reasonably sure the act you take will work and provide the most loving consequence, accepting Situational Ethics as a matter of faith and not reason, each situation must be relative to love and bring about the most loving result and finally the needs of people come first rather than a set of rules.

 Special Bombing Mission No. 13

 Christian Cloak and Dagger

 These situations were criticised as being extreme.
 Joseph Fletcher agreed that they were, as general guidelines should apply in normal cases, with exceptions for extreme cases.

 Criticism

-Philosopher Mortimer J. Adler, in his autobiography, characterized situation ethics as a "half-baked theory of conduct aired during the early sixties.
+In his autobiography, philosopher Mortimer J. Adler characterized situation ethics as a "half-baked theory of conduct aired during the early sixties.
 It is morally wrong."
 Some have argued that it is not a true Christian ethic, as it ignores absolute moral commands in its emphasis on the concept of agape.